ClearBlade/clearblade-iot-core-migration/README.md

 You will be prompted to enter a device's CSV file path that will be used to migrate devices specified in the CSV file.
 You can skip this step by pressing enter; by default, all the registry's devices will be migrated.
 Alternatively, you can set the `--silentMode` flag to run the tool in non-interactive mode.

+**Note: if providing a CSV file, the file must have column headers defined in row 1.
+In addition, the column specifying device IDs must have a column header of deviceId**

 **Note: We recommend you use Linux or Darwin binaries.
 It's unlikely, but something could fail during the migration.
 A failed_devices CSV file will be created at the end of this migration.
 Please submit this file to [ClearBlade Support](https://clearblade.atlassian.net/servicedesk/customer/portal/1/group/1/create/20), and we will ensure 100% success.**

 **Running this tool close to your ClearBlade instances (e.g., same cloud region) will improve migration speed.**